wssun/TiSE-LM4Code-Security/README.md

 [//]: # (# ⚔🛡 Security Threats and Protections for Neural Code Models &#40;NCMs&#41;)
-# ⚔🛡 Security of Neural Code Models
+# ⚔🛡 Security of Language Models for Code

 This repository provides a summary of recent advancements in the security landscape surrounding Neural Code Models, including backdoor, adversarial attacks, corresponding defenses and so on.